Paw Patrol: The Movie: Video game

-A video game based on the film was announced on June 10, 2021, titled PAW Patrol The Movie: Adventure City Calls.
+A video game based on the film was announced on June 10, 2021, titled Paw Patrol The Movie: Adventure City Calls.
 Developed by Drakhar Studio and published by Outright Games, it was released for PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows and Stadia on August 13, 2021.
 The game received mixed reviews.
 It was the third video game based on the series overall; this game is set before the events of the film where the pups including Chase, Skye, Marshall and the new city girl Liberty embarks on a mission to save Adventure City from Mayor Humdinger who becomes a mayor in a buzzing metropolis with his selfish scheming.
-Rocky and Zuma are the playable characters, but they are not featured in the box art.
-While Liberty was not wearing in the box art, she does wear during the games played.
+Rocky and Zuma are playable characters, but they are not featured in the box art.
+While Liberty was not wearing her uniform in the box art, she does wear during the games played.

-Sequel
+Future

+Sequels

 In August 2021, director Cal Brunker stated that he would like to make a sequel to the film.
 "We've certainly thought about it.
 There are other stories that we would be excited about telling.
-But for us, it’s really about seeing if people love this one, and then taking it from there."
+But for us, it's really about seeing if people love this one, and then taking it from there."

-On November 3, 2021, Spin Master officially announced that a sequel, titled PAW Patrol: The Mighty Movie was in development, with Cal Brunker confirming that he would direct the sequel, while Jennifer Dodge confirmed that she would serve as a producer along with Laura Clunie and Toni Stevens.
-Taraji P. Henson joined the cast in a new role as a meteor-obsessed mad scientist named Victoria Vance.
+On November 3, 2021, Spin Master officially announced that a sequel, titled Paw Patrol: The Mighty Movie was in development, with Cal Brunker confirming that he would direct the sequel, while Jennifer Dodge confirmed that she would serve as a producer along with Laura Clunie and Toni Stevens.
+Six months later, Taraji P. Henson joined the cast in a new role as a meteor-obsessed mad scientist named Victoria Vance.

 On January 25, 2023, the film's voice cast was announced, with actors including Kristen Bell, Christian Convery, Mckenna Grace, Lil Rel Howery, James Marsden, Serena Williams, Alan Kim, Brice Gonzalez, North West, Christian Corrao (reprising his role as the voice of Marshall from the show replacing Kingsley Marshall from the first movie), and Nylan Parthipan.
 It was also announced that Finn Lee-Epp would replace Will Brisbin as the voice of Ryder and Luxton Handspiker would reprise his role as the voice of Rubble from Rubble & Crew replacing Keegan Hedley from the first movie, and that Marsai Martin, Kim Kardashian, Ron Pardo, and Callum Shoniker would be reprising their roles as Liberty, Delores, Mayor Humdinger, and Rocky.
 It was additionally announced that Pinar Toprak would compose the film's score, replacing Heitor Pereira.

-The sequel is scheduled to be released on September 29, 2023.
+The sequel was released on September 29, 2023.